 The Pacific rat is a pest on numerous Pacific islands, where it damages crops including bananas, sugar cane and mangoes.
 It also poses a threat to some native plants and animals, especially ground-nesting sea birds.
 Globally, the Pacific rat has less impact than the black and Norwegian rats (which are established in Australia), but still has significant impacts in certain areas.

-While it is currently absent from Queensland, the Pacific rat has the potential to become a widespread and abundant pest here.
+The Pacific rat has the potential to become a widespread and abundant pest here.

 Pacific rat is not a prohibited or restricted invasive animal under the Biosecurity Act 2014.

 - Rodent similar in appearance to common black rat but slightly smaller, with body generally 80–140mm long, tail 108–147mm long, weight around 30–180g.

 - Fur is brown to grey-brown with spiny black guard hairs.